Card reader: Smart card readers

-External devices that can read a Personal identification number (PIN) or other information may also be connected to a keyboard (usually called "card readers with PIN pad").
-This model works by supplying the integrated circuit on the smart card with electricity and communicating via protocols, thereby enabling the user to read and write to a fixed address on the card.
+Smart card readers use an electrical current to read data from embedded circuitry or magnetic features in a card.
+A contact smart card must physically touch contacts on a reader to connect a circuit between them.
+A contactless smart card uses radio waves or a magnetic field to transmit information to a reader remotely (though most readers have a range of 20 in or less).

+Contact smart card readers

+A contact smart card reader is an electronic device that physically connects to an integrated circuit in a smart card, supplies the circuit in the card with electricity, and uses communications protocols to read data from the card.
+Smart card readers used for banking or identification may be connected to a keyboard to allow verification with a personal identification number (PIN).

 If the card does not use any standard transmission protocol, but uses a custom/proprietary protocol, it has the communication protocol designation T=14.

 The latest PC/SC CCID specifications define a new smart card framework.
 This framework works with USB devices with the specific device class 0x0B.
 Readers with this class do not need device drivers when used with PC/SC-compliant operating systems, because the operating system supplies the driver by default.

 PKCS#11 is an API designed to be platform-independent, defining a generic interface to cryptographic tokens such as smart cards.
 This allows applications to work without knowledge of the reader details.